 MICHAL BRODY (2008): A Chicago native, she was a founding member of Chicago Gay Liberation in 1969, helped to found Chicago Lesbian Liberation, and helped to produce the newspaper Lavender Woman.
 She also contributed to the early years of women's music in Chicago at Mountain Moving Coffeehouse.
 In 1993 she co-founded the Institute of Lesbian Studies.
-She now teaches Mayan linguistics at the Universidad de Oriente in Valladolid, Yucatán, Mexico.
+She has later taught Mayan linguistics in Yucatán, Mexico.